 - a) Forest resources: use and over-exploitation, deforestation, case studies.
-Timber extraction, mining, dams and their effects on forests and tribal people. - b) Water resources: Use and over-utilization of surface and ground water, floods, drought, conflicts over water, dams benefits and problems. - c) Mineral resources: Use and exploitation, environmental effects of extracting and using mineral resources. - d) Food resources: World food problems, changes caused by agriculture and overgrazing, effects of modern agriculture, fertilizer-pesticide problems, water logging, salinity. - e) Energy resources: Growing energy needs, renewable and non renewable energy sources, use of alternate energy sources. - f) Land resources: Land as a resources, land degradation, man induced Landslides, soil erosion and desertification.
+Timber extraction, mining, dams and their effects on forests and tribal people. - b) Water resources: Use and over-utilization of surface and ground water, floods, drought, conflicts over water, dams benefits and problems. - c) Mineral resources: Use and exploitation, environmental effects of extracting and using mineral resources. - d) Food resources: World food problems, changes caused by agriculture and overgrazing, effects of modern agriculture, fertilizer-pesticide problems, water logging, salinity. - e) Land resources: Land as a resource, land degradation, man induced Landslides, soil erosion and desertification.

-Role of an individual in conservation of natural resources.
+Role of an individual in the conservation of natural resources.

-Unit: 3 Ecosystems
+Unit: III Ecosystems